neondatabase/neon-postgresql-expert/markdown/neon_code_readmes.md

 tenant to pageserver in control plane while a timeline creation is ongoing.
 The reason is that the creation request against the new assigned pageserver uses a new generation number.
-However, care must be taken by control plane to ensure that a "timeline creation successul" response from some pageserver is checked for the pageserver's generation for that timeline's tenant still being the latest.
+However, care must be taken by control plane to ensure that a "timeline creation successful" response from some pageserver is checked for the pageserver's generation for that timeline's tenant still being the latest.
 If it is not the latest, the response does not constitute a successful timeline creation.
 It is acceptable to discard such responses, the scrubber will clean up the S3 state.
-It is better to issue a timelien deletion request to the stale attachment.
+It is better to issue a timeline deletion request to the stale attachment.

 #### Timeline Deletion